Walter von Bülow-Bothkamp

-Walter Kuno Reinhold Gustav von Bülow-Bothkamp (alternate spelling Bothcamp) (24 April 1894 - 6 January 1918) was a German fighter ace from an aristocratic family who was credited with 28 victories.
+Walter Kuno Reinhold Gustav von Bülow-Bothkamp (alternatively spelled Bothcamp; 24 April 1894 - 6 January 1918) was a German fighter ace from an aristocratic family who was credited with 28 victories.
 After entering World War I as a hussar, he transferred to the Imperial German Air Service.
 He was a recipient of the Pour le Merite, Prussia's highest award for valor, as well as the Knight's Cross of the Military Order of Saint Henry, Saxony's highest award for valor.
 On 6 January 1918, he was killed in action.

 Early life and family

 Walter von Bülow-Bothkamp was born at Borby, now a part of Eckernförde in Schleswig-Holstein, Germany.
 He was the second eldest of four brothers, all of whom would serve their country during World War I, with three of them dying in service.
 Friedrich (1885-1914) and Walter (1894-1918) were killed in action and Conrad (1895-1918) died in a flying accident.
 Only Harry (1897-1976) survived the war; he later served as an Oberst in the Luftwaffe in World War II.

 Walter von Bülow-Bothkamp graduated from the Baccalaureate High School in Plön, Schleswig-Holstein in 1912.
 He then traveled for six months in Great Britain and Switzerland.
 After his Wanderjahr he settled in to study law at the University of Heidelberg.
 He also joined a student corps there.

 In August 1914, he and his younger brother Conrad joined the 17th Brunswick Hussar Regiment (Braunschweigisches Husaren-Regiment Nr.
 17), one of several Prussian hussar regiments which used a skull and crossbones symbol and were known as "Death's Head Hussars."
 In January 1915, he accompanied his unit to the front in southern Alsace.